Accenture/mercury-composable/guides/CHAPTER-4.md

   description: 'Simplest flow'
   ttl: 10s

-first:.task: 'my.first.task'
+first.task: 'my.first.task'

 tasks:
+  - name: 'my.first.task'
-    - input:
+    input:
       - 'input.path_parameter.user -> user'
-      process: 'my.first.task'
-      function: 'greeting.demo'
+    process: 'greeting.demo'
     output:
       - 'text(application/json) -> output.header.content-type'
       - 'result -> output.body'
     description: 'Hello World'
     execution: sequential
     next:
       - 'another.task'
 ```

-The above event flow configuration uses "my.first.task" as an alias for "greeting.demo" by adding the "function"
+The above event flow configuration uses "my.first.task" as a named route for "greeting.demo" by adding the
-tag with the actual route name (i.e. level-3 topic for each function) to the composable function.
+"name" tag to the composable function.

-The "function" tag is optional.
-If not provided, the function name will be the same as the "process" or task name.
+For configuration simplicity, the "name" tag is optional.
+If not provided, the process name is assumed to be
+the unique "task" name.

-> Important: The Event Manager performs event choreography using the unique "process" name.
-The "function"
+> Important: The Event Manager performs event choreography using the unique task name.
+  Therefore, when the "process" name for the function is not unique, you must create unique task "names"
-  reference is only used for finding the original composable function to execute. i.e. the "function" names
+  for the same function to ensure correct routing.
-  are not routable.
-Please make sure you use the "process" names accordingly in your event flow configuration.

 ## Assigning multiple route names to a single function

-The built-in distributed tracing system tracks the actual component functions and not the task aliases.
+The built-in distributed tracing system tracks the actual component functions using the "process" name
+and not the task names.

-If there is a need to track the task names in distributed trace, you can tell the system to create
+When there is a need to track the task names in distributed trace, you can tell the system to create
 additional instances of the same function with different route names.

 You can use a comma separated list as the route name like this: